GENERAL QUESTIONS ABOUT ENVIRONMENTAL CONSULTANTS

-How Do I Find the Right Remediation Contractor?
+How Do I Find the Right Environmental Consultant?

 Not all environmental consulting companies are created equal.
 Each company has its own areas of expertise, capabilities, available services and pricing.
 So, it can be difficult to determine which one is right for you.
 Many consultants offer a variety of remediation services.
 But, in reality, not all of them have the experience or knowledge to safely, efficiently and cost-effectively work on your specific site and project.
 Although price is often the deciding factor when hiring a remediation consultant, it is important to remember that a few saved dollars today with the wrong consultant can result in huge, unforeseen costs in the future.
 Therefore, it is most important that you are comfortable with your decision and confident that the work will be done properly.

 The best way to make the right decision is to ask the right questions.
 To help you find the right consultant for your environmental project, we have listed a few important questions that you should ask potential consultants below.
 Although not every question may apply to your unique situation, this list will help you to get a good idea of their commitment to your project, experience and pricing.
 Keep in mind that the company you hire will be working for you.
 So, don’t be afraid to ask the questions that will give you the answers you need.

 Finding the Right Consultant - Questions About Experience:

 - How many projects have you worked on involving my specific contaminant of concern?

 - How many of these projects have you successfully closed?